My trade mark was rejected as descriptive — what can I do?

 However, there is an important trade-off.
 A composite mark only protects that specific visual combination.
 If a competitor uses your words in a different logo or in plain text, your composite mark registration may not give you the same level of protection as a word mark would.

-A composite mark can be a pragmatic solution, but it's worth understanding the limitations before you go down this path.
+A composite mark can be a pragmatic solution, but it is worth understanding the limitations before you go down this path.

 Choosing the right approach